Fort Lauderdale DUI Accident Lawyers

 The attorneys at Lawlor, White & Murphey are dedicated to helping DUI accident victims and their families, fearlessly working to protect their rights and defend justice.
 We will fight for you and your family’s right to health and happiness while you focus on recovery.

-How a Florida Injury Attorney Can Help You and Your Family
+How Fort Lauderdale DUI Accident Lawyers Can Help You and Your Family

 The laws surrounding DUI laws are complex, and trying to navigate them on your own can be a nightmare.
 Instead of resting, recovering, and spending time with your family, you may find yourself thrown into a mess of paperwork, phone calls, and medical bills.